Executive Summary

 This premise seems easy to agree with, and some brands are in the fortunate position of having a clear, relevant and differentiated brand positioning in place.

 In our experience, however, many brands do not have the desired positioning.
 If your brand is in this situation, your organization should explore the option of working with a positioning strategy consulting firm.
-Working with a positioning strategy consulting firm can help ensure your new brand positioning is relevant, effective and meets a reasonable deadline.
+Working with a positioning strategy consulting firm can help ensure your new brand positioning is relevant, effective and timely.

 Let’s look at some questions about developing a positioning strategy and how those questions are addressed by working with a brand positioning consulting firm.